Overview at night

 Seattle, WA

-This video installation consisted of cathode ray tube televisions (TV), videocassette recorders (VCR) and a video camera.
-This period in time is marked by the abundant availability of these resources.
-A group of TVs were paired with VCR and arranged together.
-Each pairing of devices were loaded with an identical recordings on a video home system (VHS) cassette tape and were play backed asynchronously.
-The repeating video consist of 50 individual images, each photograph contains a portion of a phrase that reflect the current values of American society that fade into one another while the dissolved flag remains a constant fixture.
-These statements on the state of society were crowd sourced through social media platforms.
-A video camera was setup for a live video feed, no audio, to another TV set apart from the grouping of TVs.
-The video camera captured the viewer as they watched the grouping of TVs and VCRs as the video repeated itself.
+This video installation consisted of cathode ray tube televisions (TVs), videocassette recorders (VCRs), and a video camera.
+This period is marked by the abundant availability of these resources.
+A group of TVs was paired with VCRs and arranged together.
+Each pairing was loaded with identical recordings on a video home system (VHS) cassette tape and played back asynchronously.
+The repeating video consists of 50 individual images, each photograph containing a portion of a phrase that reflects the current values of American society, fading into one another while the dissolved flag remains a constant fixture.
+These statements on the state of society were crowdsourced through social media platforms.
+A video camera was set up for a live video feed, with no audio, to another TV set apart from the grouping.
+The video camera captured viewers as they watched the grouping of TVs and VCRs while the video repeated itself.

 Detail